mdhsieh/writing-improv/README.md

 `git clone https://github.com/mdhsieh/writing-improv.git`
 and open the cloned folder in Android Studio.

+This app uses Google Firebase.
+Follow [these instructions](https://firebase.google.com/docs/android/setup) to register your app with Firebase.
+Then download your config file `google-services.json` and move the file into the module (app-level) directory of your app.

 This app uses the Unsplash API, so you need to [register as a developer](https://unsplash.com/join).
 Login to Unsplash, create a new application, and copy the access key.